 Limit on 30 per cent of EBITDA

-This year, Subsection (XXXII) to Article 28 of the ITL was introduced.
-Under this new Subsection, the deduction of 'net interest' is limited to 30 per cent of the taxpayer's adjusted taxable income.
+In 2020, Subsection (XXXII) to Article 28 of the ITL was introduced.
+Under this Subsection, the deduction of 'net interest' is limited to 30 per cent of the taxpayer's adjusted taxable income.
 This limitation includes any type of financing, with the exception of public infrastructure and projects for the exploration, extraction, transportation, storage or distribution of oil and hydrocarbons, among others.
 This limitation is not applicable either to members of the financial system regarding the operations related to their business purpose, or to the productive companies of the state (for example, PEMEX and CFE).

 The amount of net interest that is not deductible in one year may be carried forward for the following 10 years until it is exhausted, to the extent that taxpayers keep a record thereof.
 For these purposes, these concepts are defined as follows.
 Net interest for the year means the amount resulting from reducing to the total payable interest of the fiscal year, the total income from accrued interest within the fiscal year in question.
 This rule will not apply to a de minimis threshold of 20 million pesos of interest accrued during a tax year individually or as a group.
 The adjusted taxable income will be the amount that results from adding to the fiscal profit of the year its total interest expense accrued for the year plus the year's total amount deducted for fixed assets, deferred expenses, deferred charges and disbursements made in preoperative periods.

-It is important to note that this new limitation is generally applicable in addition to and not in lieu of the other anti-avoidance rules described herein, either general or specific.
+This limitation is generally applicable in addition to and not in lieu of the other anti-avoidance rules described herein, either general or specific.

 ii Common ownership: group structures and intercompany transactions